The Ultimate Guide to Become a Frontend Developer

 There is no other way around it.
 Why?
 Because there are the building blocks of the websites, without these things the internet would be a shapeless and ugly wall of texts.
 All the contents on this page you’re reading right now resides inside HTML tags and that tells your browser how to order them.
 The CSS then tells your browser in what way to display them.

-You want to make sure you learn these two very well and get good at it.
+You want to make sure you learn these two very well and get good at both of them.

 CSS Frameworks are kind of like an abstraction to some of the design artifacts that you otherwise would use in your CSS files.
 These frameworks comes with a set of predefined style files that you have to include in your development files and they provide some default styling.
 It certainly simplifies the development effort.